GENeSYS-MOD/GENeSYS_MOD.readthedocs/docs/source/mathematical_formulation/sets.rst

 **Naming convention:** Fuels have no clear naming convention, but follow the general rule of containing the respective names (e.g. Power, H2, Mobility_Passenger,...).

-Mode of Operation
+ModeOfOperation
 ------------------

-.. rubric:: Mode of Operation [m]
+.. rubric:: ModeOfOperation [m]

 Defines the number of different modes of operations for technologies.
-The  gives a structure to represent multiple input-output combinations for technologies (e.g. fuel switching): for example a gas power plant could use either natural gas in mode of operation 1 and biogas in mode of operation 2.
+The set gives a structure to represent multiple input-output combinations for technologies (e.g. fuel switching): for example a gas power plant could use either natural gas in mode of operation 1 and biogas in mode of operation 2.

 **Aliases:** The alias for the Mode of Operation set is m.